Turtle Mountain is the site of the tragic Frank Slide in 1903 at Crowsnest Pass, Alberta, Canada.

 There is a phenomenal 360 degree view of town-sites in Crowsnest Pass plus surrounding mountains and lakes.
 The seismic and weather monitoring gear is clearly visible on the adjacent summit about a kilometer (⅝ miles) away.
 The summit hosts a Canadian flag wafting in a shallow breeze.
 The most amazing feature is the shattered and fractured rock terrain between the two summits.

-Turtle Mountain is laced with huge fractures and fissures.
-On the other hand, this is bouldering and scrambling heaven guaranteed to provide a rugged and amazing experience.
+The top of Turtle Mountain is laced with huge fractures and fissures.
+On the other hand, this is scrambling heaven guaranteed to provide a rugged and amazing experience.

-The final approach to the south summit is a steep, scree scramble.
+The final approach to the true summit is a steep, scree scramble.
 Hand holds on adjacent rock outcroppings are required to sustain forward momentum.
 The summit contains several stations of solar-powered scientific equipment to measure seismic activity and rock movement.
-Many surface faults contain compression gauges to monitor crack movement.
+Many surface faults contain compression gauges to monitor changes in fracture width.
 There is ongoing speculation the mountain may collapse again.
-From the seriously damaged top, the potential seems real and likely.
+From the seriously damaged top, the potential seems possible.

-At the pivotal moment when preparing to raise arms in the traditional sign of victory, it cannot be ignored there is another south summit off to the right with more measuring apparatus and a helicopter landing pad.
+At the pivotal moment, when preparing to raise arms in the traditional sign of victory, it cannot be ignored there is another south summit off to the right with additional monitoring apparatus and a helicopter landing pad.
 This additional summit is not far away, maybe a half kilometer as the crow flies, but getting there is going to be a battle.
 It remains uncertain which is the true summit, and leaving is not an option until this adjacent summit is conquered.

 So, the next step requires dropping off the first south summit, scrambling down about 150 M across rock and more fissures, then up another scree slope to the second south summit to prepare for the victory sign on the helicopter pad.